-You will need to let your Human Resources department or your direct supervisor know that you have a medical condition which may require you to be out of work occasionally.
-You do not need to go into great detail about your PMDD symptoms, nor do you even need to state that you suffer from PMDD - all they need to know is that you have a medical condition that may require you to sometimes take time off from work.
-You need to do this (no matter how embarrassing it may seem) in order to legally protect yourself in the event you are fired from your job for the days you missed because your PMDD symptoms were too severe.
+To invoke your rights under the ADA or FMLA, you will need to inform your Human Resources department or your direct supervisor know you have a medical condition that may require you to be out of work occasionally.
+You do not need to go into great detail about your PMDD symptoms right away, but the employer needs to know that there is a work-related barrier due to a medical impairment and that you may require time off from work, or other accommodations, to enable you to be successful.
+You need to do this (no matter how embarrassing it may seem) in order to seek protection for using leave for reasons related to your PMDD symptoms.

 FMLA - Family Medical Leave Act

-If you work where there are 50 or more employees AND you've been employed there for over 12 months, have it documented in your employee work file that you have a medical condition that may affect your ability to do your job at times.
-This is the first step to being able to use the Family and Medical Leave Act (FMLA) in order to take time off when your PMDD symptoms are at their most severe.
-You may need to have your doctor sign off on a document that states that you do suffer from a medical condition and that you may need to take intermittent leave in order to cope with your PMDD symptoms.
-FMLA will protect your job, pay, and benefits by allowing you to take a limited amount of unpaid time off without penalty in order to cope with your PMDD symptoms.
+It’s important to let the employer know that you have a medical condition that may affect your ability to do your job at times.
+This is the first step to being able to use FMLA in order to take time off when your PMDD symptoms are at their most severe.
+You may need to have your doctor sign off and certify that you experience limitations from a medical condition and that you will need intermittent leave in order to cope with your PMDD symptoms.
+FMLA leave is job-protected leave and allows qualified employees the opportunity to take a limited amount of unpaid time off, without penalty, in order to cope with PMDD symptoms.

-If your employer does not have enough employees to qualify you for FMLA but does have more than 15 employees, you will still be protected under the ADA (Americans with Disabilities Act).
-Your employer is required under the ADA to make reasonable accommodations for you to be able to do your job.
-This may include allowing time off work when your PMDD symptoms are at their worst, or allowing you a private workspace when your PMDD symptoms make it difficult to interact directly with other people.
+When FMLA does not apply, sometimes employees can receive leave as an accommodation under the ADA, which applies to private employers of 15 or more employees.
+Covered employers are required under the ADA to make reasonable accommodations to enable qualified individuals with disabilities to perform job duties.
+Accommodations may include allowing time off from work when your PMDD symptoms are at their worst, or allowing you a private workspace when your PMDD symptoms make it difficult to interact directly with other people.
 As long as your request does not cause undue hardship to your employer, it should be met so you are able to do your work.